msanand/msanand.github.io/_posts/2014-11-10-IoT-internet-of-things-good-bad-ugly.md

 Is Fire Sale a real possibility?

 Fire Sale is the main theme of the Die Hard film - Live Free or Die Hard.
-It is an all-out cyberwarfare attack that performs a three-stage systematic attack on a nation's computer infrastructure - shutting down transportation systems, disabling financial systems and turning off public utility systems.
+It is an all-out cyber-warfare attack that performs a three-stage systematic attack on a nation's computer infrastructure - shutting down transportation systems, disabling financial systems and turning off public utility systems.

 With IoT, this fictitious threat could very well become a real threat!
 Actually, a [small scale secret experimental attack](http://edition.cnn.com/2007/US/09/26/power.at.risk/) was performed by the US Department of Energy in Idaho, where a power plants control system was hacked, changing the operating cycle of a generator and sending it out of control.